 The following writeup is the story of a fairly exhausting search for a bug in Mybring, that we encountered because we thought that the now 7 year old websocket standard would be safe to use.
 It’s a fairly comprehensive writeup that covers a few hectic days in January where we got familiar with the RFC, how the http-websocket upgrade handshake works, driving to a customer in order to debug the problem on-site with wireshark and lots of trial and error.
 The short summary is that if you have customers with “very secure” corporate networks, you need to be very careful about relying on websockets to work.
 The long story follows here – if you prefer the condensed version, there’s a list of learning points at the very end of the text.

-There’s a lot of complicated business rules that together decide which products, prices and lead times we can show.
-For example, you might get a completely different selection of products for shipments to Svalbard and shipments to St. Petersburg.
+There’s a lot of complicated business rules that together decide which services, prices and lead times we can show.
+For example, you might get a completely different selection of services for shipments to Svalbard and shipments to St. Petersburg.
 The lead time for sending something from Oslo to Oslo is different than when sending something from Kirkenes to Oslo.
 We use the Shipping Guide API to retrieve this information, but the shipping guide itself is not the master of all of this information.
-For certain products, it needs to ask other systems, which again, may need to ask other systems.
-For this reason, it takes longer to retrieve prices and lead times for some products than for others, even though it is very fast for the most common cases.
+For certain services, it needs to ask other systems, which again, may need to ask other systems.
+For this reason, it takes longer to retrieve prices and lead times for some services than for others, even though it is very fast for the most common cases.

 In order to reduce the time needed to display something for the user, we want to trigger many searches in parallel and reveal data to the user as soon as we have it.
 To us, this sounded like a good case for using websockets for continuous communication with the backend (which knows what to ask the shipping guide for) and the frontend.
 So we checked if we can use websockets and it turns out that almost everything under the sun supports it by now.
 Which is a good thing, since the standard is roughly 7 years old now.
 It’s already been in school for a year or two!